Monogenicity and 2-torsion in the class group of number fields of odd degree: Abstract

 \section{Abstract}

-We bound the average number of $2$-torsion elements in the class group of monogenised fields of odd degree (and compute it precisely conditional on a tail estimate) using an orbit parametrisation of Wood \cite{MelanieWoodRings,MelanieWoodIdealClasses}.
-Curiously, we find that the average number of non-trivial $2$-torsion elements in the class group of monogenised fields of any given odd degree is twice the value predicted for the full family of fields of that degree by the Cohen--Lenstra--Martinet--Malle heuristic!
-We also find that monogenicity has an increasing effect on the average number of non-trivial $2$-torsion elements in the narrow class group.
+We study the average $2$-torsion in the class group of monogenised fields of odd degree.
+Bhargava--Hanke--Shankar \cite{BhargavaHankeShankar} have recently shown that for a fixed signature, the average number of non-trivial $2$-torsion elements in the class group of monogenised cubic fields is exactly twice the value predicted by the Cohen--Lenstra--Martinet--Malle heuristic over the full $S_3$ family.
+For any odd degree $n \ge 3$ and signature, we prove that the average number of non-trivial $2$-torsion elements in the class group of monogenised fields is at most twice the value predicted by the Cohen--Lenstra--Martinet--Malle heuristic over the full $S_n$ family.
+Conditional on a tail estimate for $n \ge 5$, this establishes that the doubling phenomenon discovered by Bhargava--Hanke--Shankar persists across all odd degrees and signatures.

-In addition, we obtain unconditional statements for monogenised rings of odd degree.
-For an order $\mathcal{O}$, denote by $\mathcal{I}_2(\mathcal{O})$ the group of $2$-torsion ideals of $\mathcal{O}$.
-We show that the average value of the difference $ \left|\Cl_2(\mathcal{O})\right|-2^{1-r_1-r_2}\left| \mathcal{I}_2(\mathcal{O}) \right|$ over all monogenised orders $\mathcal{O}$ of fixed signature $(r_1,r_2)$ is $1+2^{1-r_1-r_2}$.
-For $3$-torsion in quadratic orders, $2$-torsion in cubic orders, and $2$-torsion in orders arising from odd degree binary forms, work of Bhargava--Varma \cite{BhargavaVarma2Torsion,BhargavaVarma3Torsion} and Ho--Shankar--Varma \cite{HoShankarVarmaOdd} shows that the corresponding difference averaged over the full family of orders is equal to $1$.
-This shows that monogenicity has an increasing effect not only on the class group of fields, but also on the class group of orders.

-Our method gives a dual proof of a result of Bhargava--Hanke--Shankar \cite{BhargavaHankeShankar} in the cubic case, reveals an interesting structure underpinning the deviation of these averages from those expected for the full families, and extends to the case of monogenised rings and fields of even degree at least $4$.